What is Discoverability?

 You need to be discoverable.

-Of course, me just typing out “you need to be discoverable” in no way makes it happen.
+Me just typing out “you need to improve your discoverability” in no way makes it happen.
 There is no trick or hack that magically draws people to your work.
 You might find something that temporarily boosts engagement on social media or artificially inflates your email open rates.
 But this won’t translate into sales and the point here is to get readers, right?

 About a year ago I posted an article about using Google and their search algorithms to your advantage.
 All of that holds today.
 You need to be making efforts online to build and promote yourself and your author brand so you can stand out in search results.
 If you haven’t read that post yet, I encourage you to check it out.

-The next step is to make certain your book(s) are employing a similar scheme.
+The next step is to make certain your book(s) are using a similar scheme.

 I’m about to write things you’ve already read and heard and likely are sick of reading and hearing.
 But they bear repeating because they are just so damn important.

 - Quality Content – Okay, I told you these would be repetitious.
-First and foremost, you need a quality book.
-You’re never going to write a book everyone universally loves, so let your content be your content.
+Foremost, you need a quality book.
+You will never write a book everyone universally loves, so let your content be your content.
 But you can make sure it is grammatically impeccable, cleanly formatted, laid out professionally, and features a well-made cover.

 I know this might entail some investment of both time and money, but if you’re serious about making your book a success, you need to be ready to put a lot into it.
 Today, let’s go 100% DIY for this one.
 Here are some resources from Lulu to help you create all on your own.